 Foxconn is Apple’s primary contract iPhone builder, but also makes a vast range of other products, including Sony’s PS4, the Amazon Kindle and, yes, Toshiba TVs and PCs (in Japan).
 It reportedly asked for Apple’s help (and vast money stocks) to back the bid, which is reportedly as high as $28 billion, versus a valuation of around $18 billion.

 That kind of cash for a NAND company is not over-the-top.
 Western Digital paid $19 billion to buy SanDisk, known for building SSD, USB and flash memory for cameras.
 NAND is one of the chip industry’s fastest evolving categories, with new improvements coming along seemingly every month.
 Western Digital, for instance, recently unveiled the first 64-layer 3D NAND tech that can squeeze more and faster storage into even smaller chips.

 Toshiba currently trails leaders Samsung and Western Digital in NAND tech.
 That’s why Foxconn CEO Terry Gou says his company’s technical chops, backed by the deep pockets of Amazon and Apple, makes it the best suitor. for He adds that Foxconn will not interfere with Toshiba’s business and is not looking to turn a quick buck — a possible reference to another bidder, equity firm Kohlberg Kravis Roberts.
-“We really hope to help Toshiba design better products in the future,” he told Nikkei.
+“We really hope to help Toshiba design better products in the future,” he told online Nikkei.